davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/siddartha.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/30141085-siddartha?ac=1&from_search=true&qid=gCSnRfSCGr&rank=1">Siddartha</a> <br> by Herman Hesse </th>
 		<th> Journey of a wealthy Indian Brahmin who leaves a life of privilege to seek fulfillment.
-I was really intrigued by its synthesis of Eastern religion and Western individualism into a life containing very distinct chapters. </th>
+I was intrigued by its synthesis of Eastern religion and Western individualism into a life containing very distinct chapters. </th>
 	</tr>
 </table>